Your code is already documented

 Important

-Session tokens are encrypted with AES-256-GCM before storage.
-The encryption key is derived from SESSION_SECRET via HKDF.
+Session tokens are encrypted with AES-256-GCM.
+The key is derived from SESSION_SECRET.

-This module manages authenticated GitHub sessions using encrypted HTTP-only cookies.
+This namespace manages authenticated sessions.
 See [[CONTRIBUTING#Auth Flow]] for the full sequence diagram.

 42export async function getSession(req: Request) {